guebe/ACSC2024/fsvm2/README.md

 b'V'0xff
 ```

-*?*, *-* and *V* are the instructions.
-The address next to it is the byteoffset
+* *?*, *-* and *V* are the instructions.
+* The address next to it is the byteoffset inside the bytecode.
-inside the bytecode file.
-After that comes the side-effect of the instruction,
-mostly setting a register to a specific value.
+* After that comes the side-effect of the instruction.
+Most of the time setting a register to a value.

 It appeared this changed from version 1 of the virtual machine:

-1. The V instruction changed its implementation from reading from stdin to
-   reading the file specified in reg0.
-2. The filename string was messed up.
+1. The filename string was messed up.
 Because the semantics of instructions
    where changed.
+2. The V instruction changed its implementation from reading from stdin to
+   reading the file specified in reg0.

-My next plan was to port the emulator to this new version.
+My plan was to port the emulator to this new version.
+This is not easy
-I used the following techniques, which proved to be effective:
+because subtle differences will lead to big trouble later-on.
+The following
+technique, proved to be very effective in finding, fixing and testing those
+subtle differences:

-1. I compared both decompiled versions of the vm's interpret function.
+1. Comparing both decompiled versions of the vm's interpret function.
-2. I ran the virtual machine and my emulator side by side, using gdb.
+2. Running the virtual machine and my emulator side by side, using gdb.

-Putting aside C++ std::string remnants the side-by-side diff shows which
+Ignoring C++ std::string code the side-by-side diff shows which instructions
-instructions changed and added:
+where changed and added:

 ![side by side diff of V instruction](diff.png)

-After fixing my emulator I ran the virtual machine with gdb to make sure it
+After fixing the emulator I ran the virtual machine with gdb to make sure it
 behave identically.
-These are the gdb commands I used:
+These are the gdb commands used:

 ```console
 $ gdb vm